 6. Highlight your practice personality with an authentic online presence

 In today's online-focused culture, arguably the most powerful thing you can do is make sure that you have a compelling, authentic web presence.
+An up-to-date, online presence can do a lot of the crucial legwork that'll help you stay on top of the therapist-shopping trend.

 Try joining a network like Zencare!
 Your profile includes a high-quality video that potential clients can use to get a sense of your style of therapy, ensuring that clients who are already interested in your style or approach are empowered to find you faster.